Paxogos/checkers-app/docs/DesignDoc.md

 ### Roadmap of Enhancements
-> _Provide a list of top-level features in the order you plan to consider them._
+> _Below is a list of top-level features in the order you plan to consider them._

 #### Epic: Multi-Game Interface
 The player should be equipped with an interface which can display multiple games.